U-PROX IC A

 • Secure data exchange over a computer network.

-• WEB service – the opportunity to interact with any platform and programming environment for SOAP and JSON protocol.
+• WEB service – the opportunity to interact with any platform and programming environment for SOAP and JSON protocols.

 • Implementation of the user interface using the API.